chi-tech/chi-tech/ChiDoc/Install_ubuntu_easy.md

 # Easy install on Ubuntu Machines

-The following instructions were tested on Ubuntu 18.04 LTS; other Linux distributions might require some minor tweaking.
+The following instructions were tested on Ubuntu 18.04 LTS and newer LTS (22.04 currently); other Linux distributions might require some minor tweaking.

 Some portions of this document indicate the use of `sudo`.
-If you do not have administrative privileges then have you system administrator assist you in these steps.
+If you do not have administrative privileges then have your system administrator assist you in these steps.

 ### Step 1 - Installing GCC, GFortran and the basic environment

-GCC is used to build and install ChiTech.
+- GCC is used to build and install ChiTech.
-GFortran and Python are used during the installation of PETSc (which ChiTech uses as a linear algebra backend) and OpenGL is required by VTK (used by ChiTech for visualization).
+- GFortran and Python are used during the installation of PETSc (which ChiTech uses as a linear algebra backend)
+- OpenGL has become optional and VTK can be used, through ViSiT and Paraview, for visualization.

-These packages will therefore also need to be installed.
+The above packages will therefore need to be installed.

 Check to see if gcc is installed